Comcast Charges $90 Install Fee At Homes That Already Have Comcast Installed - Slashdot

 Sleazy move (Score:2)

 TW tried this on me once.
-(Score:3)
+(Score:5, Informative)

 So my landlady died, and her son (my boss at the time) took over.
 And all I wanted to do was to change the billing name.
 TW tried to tell me i had to pony up like $60 for a (something), and then tried to claim it was a state law.
 Of course that was a full on lie and I called the NY PSC and they straightend that out.
 This suprises me not at all.